enoklearn/engineering/modules/internet.md

    #### Learning Outcomes
    * List some of the key events in the internet’s history
    * Describe some of the challenges the inventors went through
-   * Theorize whether or not the internet’s impact on society was beneficia
+   * Theorize whether or not the internet’s impact on society was beneficial

    #### Resources
    * [Internet Fundamentals - Terminology `video course`](https://www.internetfundamentals.com/watch/)